 - Break any of these rules sooner than say anything outright barbarous.

-In this section you can find links to some related writing guides you may find useful, covering a range of topics on the craft of writing.
+In this section you can find links to some related guides packed with writing tips for beginners which you may find useful, covering a range of topics on the craft.

 - How To Plot a Story